warerobotics/public-api/README.md

 # Schema

-Please refer to the `ware_schem.graphql` file for a complete schema definition of available endpoints in the Ware API.
+Please refer to the `ware_schema.graphql` file for a complete schema definition of available endpoints in the Ware API.

 ## Queries